 Study up on the game dynamics before playing for real money and risking your bankroll.
 You can always play craps for free right here at CoolCat to get a better grasp on how the game works.

-Once you’re feeling comfortable and ready to feel the thrill of playing craps for real money, step up to the table and try to remember everything we’ve taught you.
+Feeling comfortable and ready to feel the thrill of playing craps for real money?
+Step up to the table and try to remember everything we’ve taught you.
 If ever you feel the need to brush up on some craps knowledge, be sure to check out our various guides that can help take your online casino experience to the next level.

 Good luck!
 We look forward to hearing your CoolCat success stories!